How do you write reported speech dialogue?

-As you can see in the example dialogues above, the parts that are indirect reported speech retain the correct past form.
+As you can see in the reported speech dialogue examples above, the parts that are indirect reported speech retain the correct past form.

 Punctuating your dialogue

 There are five basic aspects of good dialogue punctuation.

 1. All punctuation is inside the quotation marks.